 Mount Olympus is the highest mountain in Greece, located in northern Greece comprising a natural boundary between the prefectures of Macedonia and Thessaly.
 Mount Olympus’ highest point is the summit of Mytikas at 2,918 m.
 Since ancient times, Mt.
 Olympus has proved a difficult crossing point for numerous aspiring conquerors of the Greek territory.
 It is a place of divine beauty, notable in Greek mythology as home of the Greek Gods.
 Its proximity to the coastline overlooking the Aegean Sea offers breathtaking views.
 The characteristic silvery mist that engulfs the mountain creates a unique atmosphere.
 1938 it was declared Greece’s first National Park due to its exceptional biodiversity and rich flora.

 - Starting and finishing point of the tour is the village of Litochoro in the foothills of Mount Olympus.

 Coming from abroad, the closest airport is in Thessaloniki, Greece’s second largest city, from where Litochoro is not more than a 1,5 hours’ drive (91,5 klm/56 miles).
-Coming from Athens, it is an approximate 5-6 hours’ drive (415 klm/257 miles) and thus it would be best to arrive a day in advance and spend the night in Litochoro.
+From Athens, it is an approximate 5-6 hours’ drive (415 klm/257 miles) and thus it would be best to arrive a day in advance and spend the night in Litochoro.
 In case you need assistance with hotel bookings, or any other services required we would be pleased to be of assistance.